alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 Engagement rate does not measure how engaging a single page is on its own.
 A session may include several pages, and engagement is based on the whole session.

+Sort by Total users (highest to lowest) to focus on the most significant sources.
+Smaller volumes may show extreme engagement rates that are not representative.

 Interpret engagement rate in context.
 Lower values may reflect:

 - short informational visits